Davis Bayou Campground Review: Great Place to See an Alligator!

-Davis Bayou Campground is a great place to camp if you want to see alligators (from a safe distance).
+Davis Bayou Campground is a nice place to camp if you want to see alligators (from a safe distance).
 This review will tell you everything you need to know about the park, from the campsites and amenities to where the alligators are sunbathing.
-So, if you’re looking for an outdoor adventure with a chance to spot some awesome wildlife, read on!

-Where is Davis Bayou Campground – Gulf Islands National Seashore?
+Where Is Davis Bayou Campground in Gulf Islands National Seashore?

 Davis Bayou is roughly 2 hours west of Pensacola, an hour west of Mobile, or an hour and 45 minutes northeast of New Orleans.